docker-solr/docker-solr/README.md

 -	[`5.3.1`, `5.3`, `5`, `latest` (*5.3/Dockerfile*)](https://github.com/docker-solr/docker-solr/blob/80ee84f565414c4f1218d39417049049d9f2c0d1/5.3/Dockerfile)

+For more information about this image and its history, please see [the relevant manifest file (`library/solr`)](https://github.com/docker-library/official-images/blob/master/library/solr).
+This image is updated via pull requests to [the `docker-solr/docker-solr` GitHub repo](https://github.com/docker-solr/docker-solr).

+For detailed information about the virtual/transfer sizes and individual layers of each of the above supported tags, please see [the `solr/tag-details.md` file](https://github.com/docker-library/docs/blob/master/solr/tag-details.md) in [the `docker-library/docs` GitHub repo](https://github.com/docker-library/docs).

 # What is Solr?

 Solr is highly reliable, scalable and fault tolerant, providing distributed indexing, replication and load-balanced querying, automated failover and recovery, centralized configuration and more.
 Solr powers the search and navigation features of many of the world's largest internet sites.